 MODALITY: Analyze the past three years of data for different modalities (such as on-ground, online, hybrid, etc.) for your program.
 What strategies is your program using or will use to address any existing gaps between modalities?

-SLOs: What are one or two specific actions that your department has taken/will take because of your analysis of the SLO data, especially related to your analysis of equity data?
-Include how you have assessed or will assess these actions.
+SLOs: What are one or two specific actions that your department has taken/will take because of your analysis of the SLO data, especially related to your analysis of equity data, and if completed, what has been the result? .

-COLLABORATION: How does your program collaborate or plan to collaborate with other programs and services across campus and/or external bodies to positively impact student success and address any identified issues?
+COLLABORATION: How does your program collaborate and/or plan to collaborate with other programs and services across campus and/or external bodies to positively impact student success and address any identified issues?